shinyuta/nvim-config/docs/performance-tweaks.md

 # Neovim Performance Tweaks (Jinx Config)

-This document collects all the **speed and performance optimizations** applied to your Neovim configuration, along with explanations and future-proofing notes.
+This document collects all the **speed and performance optimizations** applied to this Neovim configuration, along with explanations and future-proofing notes.

 ---